lucafoscili/lf-widgets/docs/architecture.md

 The LF Widgets library is a modern, modular system for building web components with Stencil.js.
 Its architecture is characterized by:

-- **Clear Separation of Concerns:** Each package has a distinct responsibility—from foundational types and constants to runtime orchestration and component rendering.
+- **Clear Separation of Concerns:** Each package has a distinct responsibility—foundations for types, framework for services, core for components.
-- **Dynamic Framework Initialization:** The framework is initialized on demand, providing flexibility in how and when global state and event listeners are set up.
+- **DOM-Driven Design:** The `LF_<COMP>_BLOCKS` constant defines the entire DOM structure, driving refs, IDs, SCSS, and file organization.
+- **Adapter Pattern:** A canonical structure (controller.get/set, elements.jsx/refs, handlers) ensures consistency across all components.
+- **Single Event Funnel:** One custom event per component with `eventType` discriminator simplifies consumer code.
+- **Shape Abstraction:** `<LfShape/>` provides unified rendering for all non-primitive cell types.
+- **Test-Driven Development:** Unit tests (Jest) and E2E tests (Cypress) ensure reliability.
+- **Dynamic Framework:** Services initialized on-demand via `awaitFramework()`.
-- **Seamless React Integration:** React-core and React-showcase bridge the gap between Stencil web components and React applications.
+- **React Integration:** Generated wrappers bridge web components to React applications.
-- **Robust Development & Testing Tools:** A comprehensive set of build and test scripts ensure high quality and maintainability.

-By following this architecture, the LF Widgets library achieves a scalable, maintainable, and developer-friendly codebase that is both efficient in development and robust in production.
+By following this architecture, developers can build scalable, maintainable components that integrate seamlessly with the rest of the library.